Exo-TiC/ExoTiC-LD/docs/source/views/quick_start.rst

     u1, u2 = sld.compute_quadratic_ld_coeffs(wavelength_range, mode)

+Note that only the stellar and instrument data required for your calculation are automatically downloaded.
+These data are saved to your specified ld_data_path, and so on subsequent runs with the same parameters the calculation will run much faster.

-The limb-darkening laws available are linear, quadratic, square root, 3-parameter and 4-parameter non-linear.
-The available stellar grids are listed in :doc:`supported stellar grids <supported_stellar_grids>`, and the available instrument modes are listed in :doc:`supported instruments <supported_instruments>`.
+The limb-darkening laws available are linear, quadratic, the Kipping reparameterisation, square root, 3-parameter and 4-parameter non-linear.
+The available stellar grids are listed in
+:doc:`supported stellar grids <supported_stellar_grids>`,
+and the available instrument modes are listed in :doc:`supported instruments <supported_instruments>`.